panu-kangas/run_dashy_run/README.md

-# Supercell Coding Test - Panu Kangas

-Hello! 🙂

-This is my take on the Supercell Code Challenge 2026!
-I had fun creating my version of an Endless runner game, I hope you have fun while playing it too! 🙂
+# Run Dashy, run! 🙂

+Run Dashy, run! is an endless runner game that I originally created for a code challenge organized by Supercell.

+They provided me with a very basic (and buggy 😁) base game code, I spent 12 hours debugging and developing it into a working game.
+After the challenge I really wanted to continue developing this game, as I had so many ideas that I wanted to add to the game, but I just didn't have enough time to implement them.

+That's what this repo is about 😎

 ## Instructions

-My game is called "Run Dashy, run!"
+The game is called "Run Dashy, run!"
 It's a game about a small yellow ball called Dashy, who loves to run far and get a loooot of points in the process.

 The game has in-game instructions too, but here is a quick intro on what's to come: